jamescourtney/FlatSharp/README.md

 FlatSharp is Google's FlatBuffers serialization format implemented in C#, for C#.
 FlatBuffers is a zero-copy binary serialization format intended for high-performance scenarios.
 FlatSharp leverages the latest and greatest from .NET in the form of `Memory<T>` and `Span<T>`.
 As such, FlatSharp's safe-code implementations are often faster than other implementations using unsafe code.
-FlatSharp aims to provide 4 core priorities:
+FlatSharp aims to provide 3 core priorities:

-- Safety
+- Usability
-- Speed
+- Safety & Speed
-- FlatBuffers schema correctness
 - Compatibility with other C#-focused projects like Unity, Blazor, and Xamarin.

 All FlatSharp packages are published on nuget.org: